marknelsonengineer-sp23/sre_lab4_memscan/USAGE.md

 Usage
 =====
 ````
-Usage: memscan [OPTION]...
-[PATTERN]...
+Usage: memscan [PRE-SCAN OPTIONS]...
+[SCAN OPTIONS]...
+[OUTPUT OPTIONS]...
+[FILTER]...
+       memscan --pid=NUM [OUTPUT OPTIONS]...
+[FILTER]...
        memscan -i|--iomem

-  When PATTERN is present, only process sections with a path that includes PATTERN
+  When FILTER is present, only process sections that match a filter
+  If FILTER is a decimal number, match it to the region's index
+  If FILTER is a hex number, include regions with that virtual address
-  If PATTERN is 'r' 'w' or 'x' then include sections with that permission
+  If FILTER starts with + and r w or x then include sections with that permission
-  When PATTERN is not present, process all sections
+  When FILTER is not present, process all sections

 The options below may be used to select memscan's operation

+TARGETING OPTIONS
+      --pid=NUM            scan process ID (by default, it scans itself)
+      --iomem              print a summary of /proc/iomem

 PRE-SCAN OPTIONS
   -b, --block=FILE         open FILE using block I/O before the memscan